 i.e., a ramp near the start followed by a flat plateau.
-This higher coverage (vs.\ 1-step sampling) underlies the critic-side gains below.
+This higher coverage (vs.\ 1-step sampling) provides a denser learning signal across the trajectory.

-\paragraph{Sparse rewards: how far does a single reward propagate?} Assume only the terminal transition carries non-zero reward (the sparse-reward setting).
-An update’s target contains that reward iff the sampled window reaches the segment end (\(q=N\)), in which case \emph{all} \((N{-}p)\) updates inside the window include it.
-Therefore, the expected number of reward-bearing updates per sampled window equals
+\paragraph{Sparse rewards: how far does a single reward propagate?} Assume only the terminal transition \(N\) carries a non-zero reward (the sparse-reward setting).
+For a sampled window starting at \(p\) with effective length \(h\), the targets \(G^{(1)}, \dots, G^{(h)}\) are computed.
+The terminal reward \(r_N\) is included in a target if and only if the window reaches the end of the episode (i.e., \(p + h - 1 = N\)).
+Crucially, it will be included in \emph{exactly one} horizon's target (specifically, \(i = N - p + 1\)).